Page Reviewed / Updated - Aug. 2019

 In rare circumstances, getting a reverse mortgage may make sense to purchase medical equipment.
 For example, when the equipment is coupled with a significant home modification which will allow the individual to remain living at home for several years.
 More about the pros and cons of reverse mortgages is available here.

-Selling a life insurance policy, called a life settlement can provide individuals with the option to receive large amounts of cash which can fund the purchase of expensive home medical equipment and to make any necessary home modifications, however this will only make good economic sense in some very limited situation.
+Selling a life insurance policy, called a life settlement, can provide individuals with the option to receive large amounts of cash, which can fund the purchase of expensive home medical equipment and to make any necessary home modifications.
+However, this option will only make good economic sense in some very limited situations.
 More information.